cfengine/masterfiles/lib/README.md

   - *cfengine_enterprise_hub_ha.cf*: This file defines bodies and bundles that are related to managing High Availability on CFEngine Enterprise Hubs.
   - *commands.cf*: This file contains bodies and bundles that are useful when running commands.
-For example suppressing command output, or controling which user or group should be executing the command.
+For example suppressing command output, or controlling which user or group should be executing the command.
   - *common.cf*: This file contains bodies and bundles that are useful across the board.
 For example bodies that help to define classes based on promise